 To change your logo go to the 'Page Master' under the 'Design' menu

-Tying up to the pontoon below the architecturally desperate Isles of Glencoe Hotel (ph 01855 811 602) is a bit like coming to rest in a slate quarry, which of course is exactly what this once was, indeed most of Ballachulish was.
-The pontoons are run by Lochaber Yachting and Watersports which changed hands in April 2011.
-They also charter yachts and have various small boats for hire - let's hope they prosper.
+Tying up to the pontoon below the architecturally desperate Isles of Glencoe Hotel (ph 01764 651 843) is a bit like coming to rest in a slate quarry, which of course is exactly what this once was, indeed most of Ballachulish was.
+But I am told a better bet is half-a-mile to the east where you will find visitor moorings off the Glencoe Boat Club and a loading pontoon with water and power (a donation is expected).

 The unexciting village has a very good Co-op, and a hardware store.
 And The Laroch, a rather nice restaurant which caters as much for children as for adults who want a good meal by a Michelin star chef — particularly note the very classy desserts (ph 01855 811940).
 And there is a bar.
 The mountaineering minded could quite easily do the splendid Ballachulish Horseshoe, but that would take most of the day.
 The golfers might like to try the Dragon's Tooth 8-hole course, but it is a bit of a walk (which I am told is what golfers enjoy).

-You can get a meal and a drink in the hotel (not that I have felt very encouraged to do so), and maybe a bath too if you ask – there is a small swimming pool which might do instead!
-And there is a small adventure playground for the kids just up from the pontoons, and a nice view of Eilean Munde, surprisingly close, close enough to see the gravestones if you know what you are looking for.
+You can get a meal and a drink in the Isle of Glencoe Hotel (not that I have felt very encouraged to do so), and maybe a bath too if you ask — there is a small swimming pool which might do instead.
+And there is an adventure playground for the kids just up from the pontoons, with a nice view of Eilean Munde, surprisingly close, close enough to see the gravestones if you know what you are looking for.

 But this is not a wildly attractive place to stop for the night, too much noise from the very busy road is a minus, but then there are not many safe anchorages in the loch and this is one of them, and it is a good place to stock up.